Australian Defense Department to remove Chinese-made cameras

 “We urgently need a plan from the … government to rip every one of these devices out of Australian government departments and agencies,” Paterson said.

-Both companies were subject to China’s National Intelligence Law which requires them to cooperate with Chinese intelligence agencies, he said.
+Both companies are subject to China’s National Intelligence Law which requires them to cooperate with Chinese intelligence agencies, he said.

 “We would have no way of knowing if the sensitive information, images and audio collected by these devices are secretly being sent back to China against the interests of Australian citizens,” Paterson said.